ReddyJK/Methods-Assignments/05-10_Make-A-Pull-Request-On-HARK_ReddyJK/Make-A-Pull-Request-On-HARK_ReddyJK.md

 Pulled the HARK repo to my computer successfully.
 I went through a couple of programs.
 Everything puzzled me as I am not from the economics department.
 I issued the pull request with the fashionvictim model but i didnt really modifiy anything as I dont really know the model.

+I tried changing the parameters for the fashionvictim model and check the changes in the functions used in the model.